 The diurnal pattern of caloric intake is obviously reversed and diabetic schedules will have to be adjusted to accommodate this significant change.
 Sometime in the month prior to Ramadan a discussion between provider and patient should take place to plan medication schedules for the month of Ramadan.

 Health care settings might consider providing support for patients to maintain their religious practices.
 Islamic patients are more likely to keep their clinic appointment if they know a room is available to maintain their prayer times during their month long Ramadan observance.

-*Note that in the Muslim calendar, a holiday begins on the sunset of the previous day, so observing Muslims will celebrate Ramadan beginning at sunset of Monday, the 8th of July.
+*Note that in the Muslim calendar, a holiday begins on the sunset of the previous day.

 Note that these are dates adopted by the Fiqh Council of North America for the celebration of Ramadan based on astronomical calculations to affirm each date, and not on the actual sighting of the moon with the naked eyes.
 Many Muslims, including many in the local community, will follow dates established by the sighting of the moon in Muslim countries such as Saudi Arabia.
 Beginning and ending dates may therefore vary.